stanNthe5/gosync/README.md

 Go-style channel and waitGroup for nodejs.

 # Why
 I made this so that I can control task queue more easily.
+I guess there will be other use cases.

 # Install
 ```console